Industrial Storm Water Permitting and Compliance

 the annual fee is billed around the middle of August.

-Coverage under the Industrial General Permit is automatically granted nine days after the postmark of the NOI unless the SCDHEC notifies
+Coverage under the Industrial General Permit is automatically granted nine days after the postmark of the NOI unless the SCDES notifies

 the applicant differently.
-SCDHEC has the authority to require an individual permit application be submitted for issuance of an individual
+SCDES has the authority to require an individual permit application be submitted for issuance of an individual

 permit in lieu of granting Industrial General Permit coverage.